bigtoast/pillage/README.md

 A StatsContainer is the client interface to interact with Pillage.
 Through this interface you can increment counters, add metrics, set labels, acquire summaries, etc.

+ * StatsContainerImpl standard interface
+ * AsyncStatsContainer wraps a stats container and records stats to the wrapped container asynchronously

 ### StatsCollector
 The StatsCollector interface is used to collect stats from the container for purposes of reporting or aggregation.
 A collector will cache a set of stats from a StatsSummary and when the collect() method